SN 2022jox: An extraordinarily ordinary Type II SN with Flash Spectroscopy: Spectroscopic Evolution

 While the optical spectra become fairly featureless by the end of the first week, H$\alpha$ is still present, minus the Lorentzian wings.
 By 7.7 days a narrow P-Cygni profile is seen, with the same narrow Gaussian emission (FWHM = 300 km s$^{-1}$) present as in the day 1.3 spectrum but now with an additional Gaussian absorption feature (FWHM = 580 km s$^{-1}$) as shown in the bottom panel of Figure \ref{fig:hacomp}.
 We will discuss the implications of this absorption feature in Section 4.3.
 Finally, by day 9.9, a broad, blueshifted H$\alpha$ emission profile emerges from the featureless blue continuum, behavior typical for Type II SNe.

 The early spectroscopy of SN~2022jox can be compared with other Type II SNe showing flash signatures, in particular the recent SN~2023ixf, and the well studied SN~2014G, SN~2013fs, SN~2017ahn, and SN~2020pni.
 In terms of similar spectral evolution we find that the best match is to SN~2014G, and to an extent SN~2023ixf (but shifted temporally by $\sim$1.5 days).
 It may be the case that this temporal shift is not real, but that the estimated explosion epochs on more distant objects can be off by as much as a day or so because they are just too faint to observe during this early phase.
-SN~2023ixf was located at only $\sim$ 6.7 Mpc with unprecedented early observations, while SN~2022jox is over 5$\times$ further away.
+In comparison with SN 2023ixf, SN~2022jox is at a distance 5$\times$ further away.

 The comparison among SN~2022jox, SN~2014G, and SN~2023ixf is shown in Figure \ref{fig:flashcomp}.
-Unfortunately, we do not have any spectra between 1.5 and 4.3 days for SN~2022jox, and no spectra earlier than 2.5 days for SN~2014G, but the day 1.5 spectrum of SN~2022jox is almost identical to SN~2014G at 2.5 (and 3.5) days.
-This includes the lack of narrow \ion{N}{3}/\ion{C}{3}, and presence of weak \ion{He}{2}, and prominent \ion{C}{4}.
+Unfortunately, we do not have any spectra between 1.5 and 4.3 days for SN~2022jox, and no spectra earlier than 2.5 days for SN~2014G, but the day 1.5 spectrum of SN~2022jox is almost identical to that of SN~2014G at 2.5 (and 3.5) days.
+This includes the lack of narrow \ion{N}{3}/\ion{C}{3}, and the presence of weak \ion{He}{2}, and prominent \ion{C}{4}.
 The width and the continuum normalized flux of H$\alpha$ are almost identical as well.
 As the flash features fade, the 7.7 day (SN~2022jox) and 9.3 day (SN~2014G) spectra are almost identical in the featureless spectra.

 We also get decent matches if we compare later epochs of SN~2023ixf to earlier epochs of SN~2022jox.
 For instance while the 1.5 day SN~2023ixf spectrum (shown at the top of Figure \ref{fig:flashcomp}) shows narrow \ion{N}{3}/\ion{C}{3}, and rather strong \ion{He}{2} and broader H$\alpha$, if we compare the 3.2 day SN~2023ixf spectrum to the 1.5 day spectrum of SN~2022jox we get an almost identical match.
 Similarly, the 4.3 day SN~2022jox spectrum is traced fairly well by the 7.6 day SN~2023ixf spectrum, including the broad feature where the \ion{N}{3}/\ion{C}{3} and \ion{He}{2} narrow lines once were.
 This could suggest a difference between the CSM or the energetics of the two SNe which we will discuss more below in Section \ref{sec:Disc}, or as we mention above could just be due to incorrect explosion epochs (i.e. SN~2022jox is actually older than we estimate).